-Mentoring is an excellent way to support employee career development, from new joiners through to top leaders.
+We all know that mentoring is an excellent way to support employee career development, as well as supporting everything from employee onboarding to leadership mentoring.
 It’s also a beneficial way of supporting employee mental health during such difficult times, providing people with someone to talk to on a personal level if need be.

-Any businesses interested in introducing a mentoring program would definitely benefit from doing so.
-To pull it off effectively though, you’ll want to think carefully about how you structure the program.
-Here are some tips to help:
+Any business interested in introducing a workplace mentoring program would definitely benefit from doing so.
+To pull it off effectively, you’ll want to think carefully about how you structure the mentoring program.

 When people think about mentoring, they often view it as a one-to-one experience.
-While this is generally the most popular route and it has its benefits, there are a number of circumstances where group or peer mentoring may be more effective.
+While this is the traditional form of mentoring that has many benefits, there are a number of circumstances where other types of mentoring may be more effective.

-It’s all about including those you’re creating the program for in the design process, and taking their feedback on board to ensure everybody gets what they need out from the experience.
+It’s all about including those you’re creating the program for in the design process and taking their feedback on board to ensure everybody gets what they need out of the experience.

-That’s why it’s worth having mentoring be topical.
+That’s why it’s important for mentors and mentees to select certain topics or areas for growth to focus on.
 This way, no single person has to play the part of an all-knowing expert.
 They focus on the area(s) they have the most knowledge and experience in, then leave the stuff they’re less familiar with to someone else.